dotnet/Open-XML-SDK/README.md

 **Version 2.8.0**: December 28, 2017

-- Added default runtime directive for better .NET Native support
+- Added default runtime directive for better .NET Native support.
-- Fixed exceptions thrown when errors are encountered while opening packages to be consistent across platforms
+- Fixed exceptions thrown when errors are encountered while opening packages to be consistent across platforms.
-- Fixed issue on Mono platforms using System.IO.Packaging NuGet package (Xamarin, etc) when creating a document
+- Fixed issue on Mono platforms using System.IO.Packaging NuGet package (Xamarin, etc) when creating a document.
-- Fixed manual saving of a package when autosave is false
+- Fixed manual saving of a package when autosave is false.
-- Fixed schema constraint data and standardized serialization across platforms
+- Fixed schema constraint data and standardized serialization across platforms.
-- Upgraded to System.IO.Packaging 4.4.0 which fixes some consistency with .NET Framework in opening packages
+- Upgraded to `System.IO.Packaging` version 4.4.0 which fixes some consistency with .NET Framework in opening packages.

 **Version 2.7.2**: June 6, 2017